These are some of the mountain passes, all over 1,000 metres and in ascending order, that we drive over on this tour

 On the island is a beautiful ornate church, see photos below:

-Dinner is in a local restaurant
+Dinner tonight is in a local restaurant

 We leave the captivating Lake Orta then drive 20 miles east to Lake Maggiore where our morning coffee stop is the stylish Stresa overlooking the Borromeean islands where we can stroll along the promenade and admire the grand hotels which look out towards the Borromean islands, see photos below: